13 September 2017

 Plenty of other glamping options are available for those of you who prefer the idea of a staying in a luxurious tipi to camping in a tent.

 While there's something unerringly satisfying about poking eggs about in a pan on a camping stove, Coniston has enough cafes and restaurants that will happily serve a hearty breakfast in preparation for the day ahead.
 Head down to Grizedale Forest for a morning of walking or mountain biking: with black trails for seriously experienced riders and the adorable Mushroom Trail that is perfect for kids, it's possible to hire electric bikes, tag-alongs, and anything that would be needed to explore the forest paths.
-(Bike hire from £64 for a half day.)
+(Bike hire starts at £15 for children's bikes.)

 The Eagle's Head pub is an ideal nearby lunch spot and will provide an energy boost for a visit to Hawkshead and Tarn Hows, probably the most photographed tarn in the Lakes.
 The Poppi Red cafe offers up impossibly large slices of cake, a worthy reward for anyone who makes the six mile circular walk through open countryside to the Tarn.